foundryvtt-starfinder/foundryvtt-starfinder/CONTRIBUTING.md

 ### Getting Foundry Intellisense in Visual Studio Code

 If you would like some basic Intellisense for the Foundry types when using Visual Studio Code, all you have to do is copy `foundry.js` into the projects root folder.
 The `foundry.js` can be found in your Foundry installation folder e.g. '\Foundry Virtual Tabletop\resources\app\public\scripts'.
 Once you do this, restart VS Code, and you should now see proper Intellisense.

+### Setting up Visual Studio Code to enable breakpoints
+You can set up Visual Studio Code to help with debugging by configuring it to launch a Chrome (or other browser) window in debug mode.
+To do this, create a folder called `.vscode` in the main `sfrpg` directory.
+Place the file `launch.example.json` in the folder, renaming it to `launch.json`.
+Configure the `url` field to ensure it's connecting to your foundry server at the correct address and port.
+By default, this file is set up for Chrome, but you can change this to Firefox or Microsoft Edge by modifying it appropriately (Firefox *may* also require an additional plugin).

+Once you've completed these steps, as long as your foundry server is running and the `url` is set correcly, you can launch a debug window using VS Code's **Run and Debug** tab.
+This will allow you to set breakpoints and inspect variables directly in VS Code.